Joe KelleyJoseph James Kelley

 “Joe had no prominent weakness.
 He was fast on the bases, could hit the ball hard and was as graceful an outfielder as one would care to see.” –John McGraw

-Aside from topping the National League with 87 stolen bases in 1896, Joe Kelley rarely led the league in any categories, but he was a well-rounded outfielder who could run, hit for average, get on base and ranked among the league leaders in various power-hitting categories as well.
+Aside from topping the National League with 87 stolen bases in 1896, Joe Kelley rarely led the league in any categories.
+But he was a well-rounded outfielder who could run, hit for average and get on base and annually ranked among the league leaders in various power-hitting categories as well.

 Kelley made his major league debut at 19 with the Boston Beaneaters in 1891, but he was released after a brief big league trial.
 The following season Kelley joined the Pirates, where he appeared in 56 games before Pittsburgh traded him to Baltimore.

-A last-place team in 1892, Kelley’s arrival led to a surge in the standings for the Orioles.
+The Orioles were a last-place team in 1892, but Kelley’s arrival led to a surge in the standings.
 After an eighth-place finish in 1893, the Orioles won three straight NL pennants from 1894-1896, then rattled off back-to-back second-place finishes in 1897 and 1898, Kelley’s final year with the Orioles.

-Serving as a player/manager for the Reds from 1902-1905, Kelley led the club to an 88-win season in 1904 but finished third in the NL.
+Serving as a player/manager for the Reds from 1902-1905, Kelley led the club to an 88-win season in 1904 and a third-place finish.
 Though his production as a player declined toward the end of his career, Kelley was still effective during his 30s with Cincinnati, ranking ninth in the league in OBP in 1903 and seventh in extra-base hits in 1904.

 For all of his offensive exploits, Kelley’s outfield play was also held in high esteem by those who saw him play.